ReichertL/Student-Code-Testing-Pipeline/CProgrammierung/eval_pipline/Readme.md

 `/path/to/eval_pipeline/__main__.py [args]`

-Relevant switches and flags are listed in Section [Commandline arguments](#stable-commandline-arguments)
+(For some reason this does not work when you are already in the directory `eval_pipeline`) Relevant switches and flags are listed in Section [Commandline arguments](#stable-commandline-arguments)

 For convenience it is possible to create an alias or symbolic link(see [Installation and Setup]).